Title 17A Administration

 A wetland altered through impairment of some physical or chemical property which results in reduction of one or more wetland functions and values.

 The destruction, removal, or relocation, in whole or in part, of a building or structure or a significant feature of a building or structure that is of important historical character.
 Demolition (or partial demolition) does not include the removal of past additions for the express purpose of restoration of a structure to its historic appearance, form, or function.
 Demolition (or partial demolition) does not include the destruction or removal of portions of a building or structure that are not significant to defining its historic character.
 This exclusion is valid so long as the demolition is done as part of a design review application approved pursuant to chapter 17C.040 SMC.

 The number of housing units per acre as permitted by the zoning code.

 Land that has had the natural vegetative cover or other cover removed leaving the soil exposed to mechanical and chemical weathering.

 Any of the departments of engineering services, planning services, fire department, or parks and recreation for which responsibility has been assigned by charter or code for administration.

 Any change that is sought to modify or waive a design requirement (R) or waive a design presumption (P) contained within the design standards.
 The design departure process is found in chapter 17G.030 SMC, Design Departures.

 A set of design parameters for development which apply within a design district, sub-district, or overlay zone.
-The guidelines are adopted public statements of intent and are used to evaluate the acceptability of a project's design.
+The provisions are adopted public statements of intent and are used to evaluate the acceptability of a project's design.

 The design review board is defined in chapter 4.13 SMC.
 The design review board was previously named design review committee.
 Any reference to design review committee is the same as a reference to the design review board.